grafana/grafana/docs/sources/features/datasources/stackdriver.md

 To get an understanding of the basic concepts in service monitoring, please refer to Google Stackdriver's [official docs](https://cloud.google.com/monitoring/service-monitoring).

 The SLO query builder in the Stackdriver data source allows you to display SLO data in time series format.
-Begin by choosing a `Project`.
-Then select a `Service` and a `SLO`.
+To create a SLO query, begin by choosing the option `Serice Level Objectives (SLO)` in the `Query Type` dropdown.
+Then select a `Project`, a `Service` and a `SLO`.
 Use the `Selector` field to specify which time series selector to use.

 #### Time series selectors

-Detailed descriptions about all the avaiable time series selectors can be found [here](https://cloud.google.com/monitoring/service-monitoring/timeseries-selectors#ts-selector-list).
+Detailed descriptions about all the available time series selectors can be found [here](https://cloud.google.com/monitoring/service-monitoring/timeseries-selectors#ts-selector-list).

 ## Templating